- Body Contouring

 Sclerotherapy is the practice of injecting FDA-approved medication into unwanted, anatomically unnecessary blood vessels that cause an unsightly aesthetic appearance.
 The solution injected is a sophisticated foamed chemical compound.
 This medication causes an irritation of the inside lining of the vessel which subsequently collapses.
 It then becomes nonviable and is eventually absorbed and disposed of by the body.

-Our team will assess the affected areas, review patient health history, and review any significant surgical or medical information, past and present.
+Your Leawood or Liberty provider will assess the affected areas, review patient health history, and review any significant surgical or medical information, past and present.

 Treat Spider Veins